 Mesalamine (also called mesalazine) is usually the first step for mild to moderate colitis.
 These are also called 5-ASAs or aminosalicylates and are known to reduce inflammation in the large intestine or rectum.
 Topical, oral, and suppository options are available and will be recommended based on the main location of the inflammation and in dosages relevant to your level of severity.

 An older, more systemic form of aminosalicylate is sulfasalazine.
 Mesalamine is observed to have fewer side effects than sulfasalazine, but headaches and/or rashes are common to both medications.
-This medication is typically prescribed to put patients into remission or to manage remission but msy not be effective for patients in a flare-up or with more severe ulcerative colitis.
+This medication is typically prescribed to put patients into remission or to manage remission but may not be effective for patients in a flare-up or with more severe ulcerative colitis.

 Corticosteroids